-I also really love the look Sanders gets when he’s playing scenes where Templar sees through another characters lies.
-I don’t think your ever in doubt that his Templar can take care of himself in a fight; he’s got no hesitation dishing out a bit of violence to villains who deserve a taste of their own medicine.
+I also really love the look Sanders shows on his face when he’s playing scenes where Templar sees through another characters lies.
+I don’t think you’re ever in doubt that his Templar can take care of himself in a fight; he’s got no hesitation in dishing out a bit of violence to villains who deserve a taste of their own medicine.

-I consider it a great shame that Sanders stopped making the Saint films, I think he was perfectly suited to the role and is the best Templar on screen.
-Given how much The Falcon resembled The Saint, it seems odd to me that he would have turned down any future appearances as Templar, but I guess he wanted more high profile flicks than these B pictures.
+I consider it a great shame that Sanders stopped making the Saint films.
+I think he was perfectly suited to the role and I consider him to be the best Templar ever seen on screen.
+Given how much The Falcon resembled The Saint, it seems odd to me that he would have turned down any future appearances as Templar to take the role of Laurence, but I guess he wanted more high profile flicks than these B pictures.